 George illustrated various composers in Biro for Discovering Classical Music by Ian Christians, 1991.

-George worked in adult education after leaving the markets, teaching from home, and running a number of council classes in the Wimbledon area which included Painting & Drawing.
+He worked in adult education after leaving the markets, teaching from home, and running a number of council classes in the Wimbledon area which included Painting & Drawing.
 He also did painting demonstrations for Rowneys.
 He continued to teach at home until his early eighties.

 After his wife’s death in 1995 he was persuaded to join classes at the Royal Academy and Richmond Adult Community College, where he stayed until shortly before he died in 2004.